-- Gas or electricity company officials expect you to check their identity before letting them in.
-They don’t mind waiting why you do so
+- All genuine utility company officials would expect you to check their identity and won’t mind waiting while you do so

 - If you have any doubts, don’t let the caller in.
 Telephone the company to confirm they are genuine.
 Use a number from a utility bill and not one the caller gives you

 - Set up a password system with your utility providers.
 This is a free service.

 Bogus workmen can be very persistent in persuading you that urgent work needs to be carried out on your property.
 Our advice is:

 Never agree to have work done by someone who turns up on your doorstep.
 Say no.

 If you home is in need of repair, use reputable workmen recommended by family and friends.

 Other bogus callers

 - Be wary of people who knock on your door asking for a drink, looking for lost pets or asking to use your telephone